MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-configure-authentication.md

 1. Replace the following values with the values from the Microsoft Entra admin center:
     - Find the `Enter_the_Application_Id_Here` value and replace it with the **Application ID (clientId)** of the app you registered in the Microsoft Entra admin center.
-    - In **Authority**, find `Enter_the_Tenant_Subdomain_Here` and replace it with the subdomain of your tenant.
+    - In **authority**, find `Enter_the_Tenant_Subdomain_Here` and replace it with the subdomain of your tenant.
 For example, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't have your tenant name, [learn how to read your tenant details](how-to-create-customer-tenant-portal.md#get-the-customer-tenant-details).
 1. Save the file.

 ## Import MSAL components

 1. Open _src/app/app.module.ts_.
 MSAL components need to be added to `imports`.
-You will also add the material modules.
 Replace the entire contents of the file with the following snippet.
 This snippet imports the MSAL components and material modules.

     ```JavaScript
     import { NgModule } from '@angular/core';